-Though Israeli officials have never confirmed or denied the existence of the country’s nuclear weapons and have stated that Israel will not be the first country to introduce nuclear weapons in the Middle East, experts estimate that it possesses 80 nuclear warheads and enough fissile material for 200 more.
+Though Israeli officials have never confirmed or denied the existence of the country’s nuclear weapons and have stated that Israel will not be the first country to introduce nuclear weapons in the Middle East, experts estimate that it possesses 80 nuclear warheads and enough fissile material for 200 total warheads.
 Israel has deliberately maintained a highly ambiguous nuclear posture and nuclear doctrine and has been secretive about its capabilities, but it is believed to have developed a nuclear triad for delivering its nuclear weapons.
 Some reports have claimed that Israel maintains offensive biological and chemical weapons activities.
 Israel is not a party to the NPT and never signed or ratified the Biological Weapons Convention and signed but never ratified the Chemical Weapons Convention.
-Israeli officials have been vocal critics of the JCPOA and have made public threats to attack Iranian nuclear facilities, and Israel has taken military action in the past against what it considered were proliferation threats in Iraq and Syria.
+Israeli officials have been vocal critics of the nuclear deal with Iran, known as the Joint Comprehensive Plan of Action (JCPOA), and have made public threats to attack Iranian nuclear facilities.
+Israel has taken military action in the past against what it considered were proliferation threats in Iraq and Syria.

 - The Nuclear Arsenal, an Overview

 - Fissile Material

 - Middle East Weapons of Mass Destruction Free Zone (WMDFZ)

 Convention on the Physical Protection of Nuclear Material (CPPNM)

 International Convention for the Suppression of Acts of Nuclear Terrorism